SpaceX launches, destroys rocket in astronaut escape test

 CAPE CANAVERAL, Fla.
-(AP) — SpaceX completed the last big test of its crew capsule before launching astronauts in as little as two months, mimicking an emergency escape shortly after liftoff Sunday.
+(AP) — SpaceX completed the last big test of its crew capsule before launching astronauts in the next few months, mimicking an emergency escape shortly after liftoff Sunday.

 No one was aboard for the wild ride in the skies above Cape Canaveral, just two mannequins.

+“I’m super fired up,” Elon Musk, the company’s founder and chief executive, told reporters.
+“It’s just going to be wonderful to get astronauts back into orbit from American soil after almost a decade of not being able to do so.
+That’s just super exciting.”

+NASA astronauts have not launched from the U.S. since the space shuttle program ended in 2011.
+Musk and NASA Administrator Jim Bridenstine said the next Crew Dragon could launch with a pair of NASA astronauts in the second quarter of this year — as early as April.

-A Falcon 9 rocket blasted off as normal, but just over a minute into its supersonic flight, the Dragon crew capsule catapulted off the top 12 miles (20 kilometers) above the Atlantic.
-Powerful thrusters on the capsule propelled it up and out of harm’s way, as the rocket engines deliberately shut down and the booster tumbled out of control in a giant fireball.
+The Falcon 9 rocket blasted off as normal, but just over a minute into its supersonic flight, the Dragon crew capsule catapulted off the top 12 miles (20 kilometers) above the Atlantic.
+Powerful thrusters on the capsule propelled it up and out of harm’s way, as the rocket engines deliberately shut down and the booster tumbled out of control and exploded in a giant fireball.

-The capsule reached an altitude of about 27 miles (44 kilometers) before parachuting into the ocean just offshore to bring the nine-minute test flight to a close and pave the way for two NASA astronauts to climb aboard next time.
+The capsule reached an altitude of about 27 miles (44 kilometers) before parachuting into the ocean just offshore to bring the test flight to a close.

-SpaceX flight controllers at the company’s California headquarters cheered every milestone — especially the splashdown.
 Everything appeared to go well despite the choppy seas and overcast skies.
+Within minutes, a recovery ship was alongside the capsule.

-Recycled from three previous launches, the SpaceX rocket was destroyed as it crashed into the sea in pieces.
-The company founded and led by Elon Musk normally recovers its boosters, landing them upright on a floating platform or back at the launch site.
+Recycled from three previous launches, the SpaceX rocket was destroyed as it burst apart in flight and slammed in pieces into the sea.
+SpaceX normally tries to recover its boosters to drive down launch costs, landing them upright on a floating platform or back at the launch site.

-“That’s the main objective of this test, is to show that we can carry the astronauts safely away from the rocket in case anything’s going wrong,” said SpaceX’s Benji Reed, director of crew mission management.

-“This test is very important to us … a huge practice session,” Reed added.

 NASA’s commercial crew program manager, Kathy Lueders, said the launch abort test was “our last open milestone” before allowing SpaceX to launch Doug Hurley and Robert Behnken to the International Space Station.

-She said that could happen as soon as March.
-NASA astronauts have not launched from the U.S. since 2011 when the space shuttle program ended.

-“We are purposely failing a launch vehicle to make sure that our abort system on the spacecraft, that will be flying for our crews, works,” Lueders said in advance of the demo.
+Their launch date will depend, in part, on whether NASA decides to keep them for months at the orbiting lab, versus just a week or two.
+A longer mission will require more training before flight.

+The astronauts monitored Sunday’s flight from the firing room.
+Hurley said it was “pretty neat to see” the capsule aboard the recovery ship within two hours.
+By all early accounts, the test was successful.

+“We’ll see what the data show and go from there,” Hurley said.
+“But it certainly is a confidence builder from the standpoint if you ever got into that situation, that Dragon can get us away from the booster quickly.”

 Delayed a day by bad weather, Sunday’s launch from Kennedy Space Center brought together hundreds of SpaceX, NASA and Air Force employees on land, at sea and in the air.
 Tourists and locals alike packed the adjoining visitor complex and nearby beaches to see the dramatic fiery spectacle of an out-of-control rocket.

-“Dragon high altitude, supersonic abort test is a risky mission, as it’s pushing the envelope in so many ways,” Musk tweeted minutes before liftoff.

-Hurley and Behnken, the NASA astronauts assigned to the first SpaceX crew, monitored the flight from the firing room, including the capsule recovery effort They took part in a dress rehearsal Friday, suiting up and heading to the launch pad.

-Preferring to focus on the moon and Mars, NASA hired SpaceX and Boeing for billions of dollars to transport astronauts to and from the space station.
-That should have happened long before now, but both companies struggled with technical problems, adding years of delay and forcing NASA to shell out hundreds of millions of dollars extra for Russian rocket rides.
+NASA hired SpaceX and Boeing a decade ago to transport astronauts to and from the space station for billions of dollars.
+Both companies struggled with technical problem s, adding years of delay and forcing NASA to shell out hundreds of millions of dollars extra for Russian rocket rides.

-SpaceX successfully flew a Crew Dragon to the space station last March without anyone on board, but the capsule exploded a month later during ground testing.
+After multiple cargo deliveries for NASA, SpaceX successfully flew an enhanced crew capsule to the space station last March without anyone on board, but it exploded a month later during ground testing.
 The emergency escape thrusters — the kind used in Sunday’s test — had to be retooled.
 In all, SpaceX has tested these powerful Super Draco thrusters some 700 times.

 Last month, meanwhile, Boeing’s Starliner crew capsule ended up in the wrong orbit on its first test flight and had to skip the space station.
 The previous month, only two of the Starliner’s three parachutes deployed during a launch abort test.